 A month or so went by.
 My mum was down from Merseyside, staying in my old flat in Walthamstow, while I remained in hospital.
 (I never saw that flat again.
 The stairs made it just another inaccessible location for me, my former home part of a cut-off world.)
 She checked the post and found a letter from AJM Healthcare’s Waltham Forest wheelchair service.
 It explained that because I had failed to engage when they called, I had been removed from the waiting list for wheelchairs.

-Become a paid member to read this article.
+Register for free to read this article.